tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/数据处理/数据加工/创建加工任务_intl_en.md

 ## Billing
 Data processing incurs fees.
 For example, if you have a log topic in Guangzhou and 100 GB raw data that becomes 50 GB after being filtered, and the target topic is written (with index not enabled), you need to pay:
-- Data processing fees: 100 GB * 0.15 CNY/GB = 15 CNY
+- Data processing fees: 100 GB * 0.026 USD/GB = 2.6 USD
-- Write traffic fees of the target topic: 50 GB * 0.3 (compression ratio) * 0.18 CNY/GB = 2.7 CNY
+- Write traffic fees of the target topic: 50 GB * 0.3 (compression ratio) * 0.032 USD/GB = 0.48 USD
-- Storage fees of the target topic: 50 GB * 0.3 (compression ratio) * 0.0115 CNY/GB  = 0.17 CNY
+- Storage fees of the target topic: 50 GB * 0.3 (compression ratio) * 0.0024 USD/GB  = 0.036 USD

-The total is 17.87 CNY, which is generally the case for regions in the Chinese mainland.
+The total is 3.116 USD, which is generally the case for regions in the Chinese mainland.
 For billing details in special regions, see [Product Pricing](https://intl.cloud.tencent.com/document/product/614/37510).

 ## Use cases